metno/emep-ctm/Subrun.rst

 Read external BCs
 ~~~~~~~~~~~~~~~~~

-So far only BC created by the model itself have been used.
-Reading external BCs , i.e. produced by other means (another model for example) is more involved.
+So far only BC created by the model itself have been used.Reading external BCs,
+i.e. produced by other means (another model for example) is more involved.
 The chemical species may be different and the vertical levels also.
 The vertical axis and variables in the file need then to be mapped to the corresponding model variables.

 :numref:`nest-mybc-config` shows an example to read every 3 hours from an external
 BC file.
 The model will read 3 variables from ``MyBC.nc``: |O3|, NO, and |NO2|.